 When I showed up on the night of the competition, I thought she had a chance, but I have to be honest, I didn’t think it was possible.
 She was going up against kids whose parents were Broadway actors, kids who were memorizing Shakespearean lines by age five, kids who could break your heart on the stage for fun.
 But she just crushed it.
 In 14 lines, she elicited a catharsis so profound from a crowd of bored, restless, sullen teenagers that it left the room buzzing with released energy.
 The judges conferred for about three minutes before delivering her the prize, a pizza party for the class.
 When she saw me, her face on fire in exalt, she slapped me a high five so hard my hand stung for an hour afterwards.

 But while there was certainly a fire that conflagrated inside of her from her victory that day, some other more profound part of her that had been almost cocky in its self-assured defeatism had been stunned into silence.
 She didn’t quite know who to be for the rest of the year after that; she had been so sure that she couldn’t do it before then that she didn’t know what to be sure of from then on.
 But I guess void is the mother of all possibility.
 To little surprise, she ascended to all AP English classes from there.
 I only saw her around the halls casually in the few years between then and her graduation, but a few days before she graduated, we ran into each other.
 The swagger was back in her eyes and that twitch of a smile in the corners of her mouth as she said to me slyly, “You know….
 I think I might just major in English.”
 She waited for me to say something profound, but I couldn’t.
-After all, most of a teacher’s work is done in the silence.
+She had done that work already.